colmap/colmap/doc/cli.rst

 - ``database_creator``: Create an empty COLMAP SQLite database with the necessary database schema information.

+- ``database_merger``: Merge two databases into a new database.
+Note that the cameras will not be merged and that the unique camera and image identifiers might change during the merging process.

 - ``model_analyzer``: Print statistics about reconstructions.

 - ``model_aligner``: Align/geo-register model to coordinate system of given